Cost: $7,600, Deposit $800

 October 23: Cape Town to Hoedspruit: First Night on Safari

 We’ll fly from Cape Town to Johannesburg, then on to Hoedspruit before taking a shuttle to our lodge for the next 5 nights, Garonga Safari Camp.
-The sounds of the night calls of birds and mammals will make sleep an initial challenge.
+The night calls of birds and mammals will make sleep an initial challenge.

 Safari Vehicle in Kruger National Park by Guide Steve Eshbaugh